CAPSTONE-24-25-IRON-CODER/iron-coder/docs/README.md

     - Unexpected behavior when fields are left blank or the board name is a duplicate
   - Designate pinouts feature is not yet functional
   - Error messages for SVG parsing failures are not detailed
+  - Tree command in windows OS causes crash, possibly due to string variable not being able to hold data from shell output